 Promote good work habits and provide safety education throughout the curriculum.

 Present opportunities for faculty, administration, parents, students, and the community to participate in the planning, operation and evaluation of programs.

 Provide equal educational opportunities to all students free from discrimination on the basis of race, color, religion, national origin, gender, sexual orientation, gender identity, gender expression, marital/civil union status, ancestry, place of birth, age, citizenship status, veteran status, political affiliation or disability, as defined and required by state and federal laws.

 Assist students in meeting state required competencies while achieving a high degree of proficiency in their chosen fields.

 Promote students’ lifelong learning by providing opportunities for apprenticeship, independent study, cooperative education, advanced placement articulation agreements and/or dual enrollment opportunities with postsecondary institutions.

 Encourage students to utilize their technical education in seeking employment and/or pursuing post-secondary education/training.

-The Burlington Technical Center/Burlington School District does offer additional service to students with limited English language skills with disabilities so that they may benefit from these programs.
-Individuals wishing to obtain information about the existence and location of accessible services, activities and facilities should contact the 504 Coordinator Laura Nugent.
+The Burlington Technical Center/Burlington School District does offer additional service to students with limited English language skills and those with disabilities so that they may benefit from these programs.
+Individuals wishing to obtain information about the existence and location of accessible services, activities and facilities should contact the 504 coordinator.